 When designing, she pairs this exploration with an understanding of what works well in people's homes and her own style preferences.
 A process of sampling ensues where key criteria are met, prices agreed and artisans trained on the key quality points for each item.
 Here Shannon shares a little more about her design process and how she considers both people and planet at every step.

-Every design must always tick several boxes: the right aesthetic fit; high quality; functional; ethically made; crafted from natural, locally-grown fibres; support handcrafted techniques; environmentally sustainable and it must be a design that the artisans can make repeatedly, ideally over many years.
+Every design must always tick several boxes: the right aesthetic; high quality; functional; ethically made; crafted from natural, locally-grown fibres; support handcrafted techniques; environmentally sustainable and it must be a design that the artisans can make repeatedly, ideally over many years.

-These design parameters – which may seem limiting to some – have greatly helped to refine our style, collections and brand.
+These design parameters – which may seem limiting to some – have greatly helped to refine our style, collections and brand over time.
 I couldn’t do any of this without our Fair Trade partner groups – who I rely on to translate our designs and support and train the artisans through the sampling and production process.

-The Dharma Door aesthetic is natural, textural and a neutral colour palette.
+The Dharma Door aesthetic is natural and textural with a neutral colour palette.
 The natural fibres and practical nature of our products are honest, relaxed and grounded.
-Our aesthetic has evolved organically over the years as I’ve gained a better understanding of the abilities of our artisan partners and the materials they work with; as my personal style has matured and also from observing what our customers respond well to.
+Our brand aesthetic has evolved organically over the years as I’ve gained a better understanding of the abilities of our artisan partners and the materials they work with.
+I also find inspiration while in the artisans villages - whether it be a woven mat on the floor, a thatched roof, a mud wall or a fence woven from palm leaves - these elements will often find their way into our collection and influence our overall aesthetic.
+My personal style has developed and matured during this time, while we're always keeping a close eye on what our customers respond well to.

-In our home I like to pair our pieces - blonde jute baskets, wall hangings and rugs - with a white palette, natural materials like timber and rattan and textural wall finishes of painted brick and rendered surfaces.
-Layering with linen and handwoven textiles that I’ve collected on our travels create warmth and I’ve always enjoyed bringing foraged pieces from nature into our home.
-Whether it be a large palm frond, driftwood or a collection of seed pods, nature is an affordable way to add interest and individuality to a space and helps to create a grounded feeling.
+In our home I like to pair our pieces - blonde jute baskets, wallhangings and rugs - with a white palette, natural materials like timber and rattan and textural wall finishes of painted brick and rendered surfaces.
+Layering with linen and handwoven textiles that I’ve collected on our travels creates warmth and I’ve always enjoyed bringing foraged pieces from nature into our home.
+Whether it be a large palm frond, driftwood or a collection of seed pods, nature is an affordable way to add interest and individuality to a space and helps to create an earthiness that I love.

 There’s an authenticity and beauty to natural materials and handcrafted textures that can’t be replicated.
 I appreciate the unique nature of the materials that we choose to work with such as jute, hemp, seagrass, palm leaves and banana fibre.
 No two strands of fibre are the same which makes each and every piece individual and imperfect in a beautiful way.